HaoJiaaa/China-in-the-eyes-of-foreigners/README.md

 I hope you enjoy reading these articles as much as I do.

 **Note: The articles are arranged according to their publishing date.
-New stories will be marked with a special tag 🚀️ at the beginning of their titles.**
+Newly added stories will be marked with a special tag 🚀️ at the beginning of their titles.**

 Here we go~